BEYOND THE NEW BOOKS

 There are many variables at work and none of them are known.
 All we do know is to expect surprises such as that of March 2020 when the new 'Edward the Confessor' was announced.

 This list does not include the four titles brought into the series by Yale and perhaps these will not be challenged.
 Indeed, the authors of two of them are still living.
 Of these four, the one inadequate title is George I which does not present the politics and history of Britain during the reign, but instead concentrates on the foreign policy of the first Hanoverian king of Great Britain.

 FORTHCOMING ENGLISH MONARCHS SERIES TITLES

-Yale announced in September 2019 via their website that this book by David Carpenter is to be published in May 2020 in the UK and June 2020 in the USA.
+Henry III has recently been published by Yale.
+It was announced in September 2019 via their website that this book was written by David Carpenter with publication dates of May 2020 in the UK and June 2020 in the USA.

 Simon Adams (Reader in History, University of Strathclyde) is mentioned as the author of ‘Elizabeth I’ for Yale.
 In October 2019 Yale UK updated the release date of Elizabeth I to October 2021.